icen1/Humanising-NPCs/presentation_outline.md

 Now, those NPCs were only alive in the sense that they have personality traits, but there were no consequences and there was nothing for them to do, almost as if their choices and traits did nothing, almost as if there is no world to interact with.
 So, to advance the implementation further, more research needed to be done.

-This research led to finding about History deterministic timed automatas, automatas that their design could be non-deterministic, but through their knowledge of past states that they were in and "clock value" representing a condition, they were, in fact, deterministic.
+This research led to reading about History deterministic timed automatas, automatas that their design could be non-deterministic, but through their knowledge of past states that they were in and "clock value" representing a condition, they were, in fact, deterministic.

 Knowing this, we decided to do a few things.
 The first is keeping track of the states we have been into.
 For example, if our machine chose "brave" as a personality trait, we started keeping track of it.
-The second is how we decided to solve the problem of having limited states in games, with the us changing that limit to literally being the user's imagination and their computer computing power.
+The second is how we decided to solve the problem of having limited states in games, with the us changing that limit to literally being the user's imagination and their computer's memory.
 We did this by delegating the task of creating those states to the user.
-By using the meta-class we created earlier, we allow the user to add specific actions with the possibility of each action having an effect that could affect the following actions, making them possible and preventing others.
+By using the meta-class or the state machine template we created earlier, we allow the user to add specific actions with the possibility of each action having an effect that could affect the following actions, making them possible and preventing others.
 For example, let's assume that you have been in the 'work' state that gives 'money,' and then you chose to go to the 'groceries' state, which takes 'money' away and adds 'food,' for example.
 But if you have a state called 'clothes' that also needs 'money,' you won't be able to go to it because you don't have the required condition.
 Instead, you will have to get 'money' again using the state called 'work,' for example.

 Now, this means that the user can essentially make whatever machine they want for the actions they want the NPCs to take.
 For example, we could make something like this, and again, this is completely customizable by the user.

 # Project Management

-So how did I manage this project?
-Let's start with term 1.
+So for code management i exlusively used github, using some githun action like testing to make my life a bit easier and know whether i broke smth, while for time management i created a few gantt charts that are in the appendix, and with the their rough timeline here.
+So Let's start with term 1.
 As mentioned before, I don't think I split the project into chunks of research and development that are fully separated.
 Instead, the first 4 weeks were focused on looking into different state machines and languages with the best modules for them.
 I used those languages to create state machines, assessed how active the maintainers of said modules are, and tracked how frequently they get updated.

 In the next 4 weeks, after implementing the Markov chain implementation we saw previously, I worked on the generic automata implementation that allows us to create the meta-class state machine and also worked on a simple UI interface.
 This served as the basis for all my work in term 2.